Article

 • Siemens’ hybrid policy is squarely focused on quality over quantity.
 The company doesn’t focus on the number of hours its employees must spend in the office; instead it is concerned at the results its employees produce.

-According to career website Ladders, one-quarter of all professional jobs in the US and Canada will be remote by the end of 2023.
+According to career website Ladders, one-quarter of all professional jobs in the US and Canada will be remote by the end of 2023, reflecting the changing needs of businesses and supporting the evolving preferences of people in the workforce.

-Companies have also been considering the best way to use their office spaces.
-Many of them will still retain their physical offices instead of operating on a completely remote basis.
-Businesses will still change their physical layout and how they use their space for collaboration.
+Organizations have also been considering the best way to use their office spaces.
+Many businesses will retain their physical offices instead of operating on a completely remote basis, addressing the collaboration needs of their teams.
+These organizations will still change their physical layout and how they use their space for collaboration, supporting both in-person and remote workforces.

-They might use their available space to have certain days set aside for in-person collaboration and meetings.
-The employer will direct employees to engage in remote work on other days.
-Management can reserve in-person team meetings for introducing new projects, brainstorming sessions, and team-building exercises.
-Remote days would be for performing tasks that employees can complete individually.
-The office space would need to be updated.
-Instead of a floor plan with several cubicles in the middle of the floor, these would need to be removed to make room for multiple collaborative meeting spaces for team members.
+Organizations might use their available space to have certain days set aside for in-person collaboration and meetings, supporting effective team dynamics.
+The employer will direct employees to engage in remote work on other days, aligning with business objectives.
+Management can reserve in-person team meetings for introducing new projects, brainstorming sessions, and team-building exercises, enhancing leadership and team performance.
+Remote days would be for performing tasks that employees can complete individually, supporting individual productivity.
+The office space would need to be updated; instead of a floor plan with several cubicles in the middle of the floor, these would need to be removed to make room for multiple collaborative meeting spaces for team members.

 The Potential of a Hybrid Work Model